schlothauer-wauer/jsoncodegen/README.md

 # jsonCodeGen
 A simple Groovy based program to do generation tasks from a JSON schema.

+## Branch information
+This branch establish the possibility to mark model references as aggregation or composition in UML sense.

 ## Requirements
 * Java 8
 * Gradle v4.*